General Medical Questions

 - Review your explanation of benefits (EOB) for recent claim

-Watch this video to learn more about using your secure member website.
+Learn more about using your member website.

 The Health Assessment (HA) is an optional questionnaire related to different aspects of general health and well-being that is easy to complete in about 15-20 minutes.
 It provides a snapshot of your current health status and includes a wellness score so you can become familiar with potential health risks and receive strategies to help reduce them.
 Your individualized health report may also include information on how to obtain health coaching and/or receive other health or wellness programs that are offered through AIH.